Harley Academy

 Marked concerns that spurred the Inquiry into making recommendations included:

-• false advertising of aesthetics training courses which mislead practitioners into thinking they are potentially more qualified than they are
+• False advertising of aesthetics training courses which mislead practitioners into thinking they are potentially more qualified than they are

-• misleading advertising of aesthetics treatments using undeclared influencer posts and/or filters which improve the appearance of results
+• Misleading advertising of aesthetics treatments using undeclared influencer posts and/or filters which improve the appearance of results

-• the effects of advertising cosmetic procedures on social media users’ body image and mental health
+• The effects of advertising cosmetic procedures on social media users’ body image and mental health

-• advertising of Prescription Only Medications, such as botulinum toxin, on social media (which is illegal in the UK)
+• Advertising of Prescription-Only Medications, such as botulinum toxin, on social media (which is illegal in the UK)

-• who is allowed to use certain terms to advertise their work online, including “qualified” and “skilled”
+• Who is allowed to use certain terms to advertise their work online, including “qualified” and “skilled”

-• lack of recourse when rules are broken, resulting in toothless legislation and widely flouted advertising guidelines.
+• Lack of recourse when rules are broken, resulting in toothless legislation and widely flouted advertising guidelines.

 These led to the Inquiry’s last recommendations.